A recent report published in the Straits Times showed that 1 in 3 Singaporeans have snoring problems and Obstructive Sleep Apnea (OSA).

 - Palate thickness – if your palate is too thick or redundant, it will not only cause loud snoring, but may also lead to obstruction of the airway and hence, sleep apnea.

-What are none-surgical treatments for OSA?
+What are non-surgical treatments for obstructive sleep apnea?

-In general, patients with OSA are advised:
+In general, patients with obstructive sleep apnea are advised:

 - a strict trial of weight loss,